kentongray/rollout/README.md

 # [Rollout!](www.rollouthouston.com)

 Download the app for [iPhone/iPad](https://itunes.apple.com/us/app/rollout!-houston/id1011036124?mt=8) and [Android](https://play.google.com/store/apps/details?id=com.kentonue.rollout)
 ##
 A mobile (ionic/cordova) and web (angular-material) app built using for tracking pickup schedules in the City of Houston.

 Winner of the [Houston Hackathon](http://houstonhackathon.com).
 Rep Houston tech scene and participate next year!
 ##Getting Started
-Make sure you have ionic installed globally (`npm install ionic -g`) `npm install && bower install`
+Make sure you have ionic installed globally (`npm install ionic@beta -g`) `npm install`

 Normal ionic commands apply (e.g. `ionic serve` `ionic run ios`)

-To run the desktop
+Desktop support still in the works for the new version --To run the desktop
-Run `gulp && gulp serve`
+--Run `gulp && gulp serve`
-`gulp watch` is available to auto reload.
+--`gulp watch` is available to auto reload.

 Hit me up with questions and!
 Would love to have some volunteers.